Approved by the AALL Executive Board on April 2015, Tab 5

-- At least one annotated version of the United States Code.
+- An annotated version of the United States Code.

 - All published decisions of the U.S. District Courts, U.S. Courts of Appeal, and U.S. Bankruptcy Courts.

-- Federal court rules and local rules for courts within jurisdiction.
+- Local federal rules and forms for courts within jurisdiction.

-- Current statutory compilations for contiguous states, as needed.
+- Current statutory compilations and court opinions for contiguous states, as needed.

 - American Jurisprudence 2d and/or Corpus Juris Secundum.

 - American Law Reports and American Law Reports Federal.

 - General legal forms set.